orasari/mydnd/README.md

 - after cloning the project run npm install
 - after npm install, run npm start

-- The state of the board is persisted in the localStorage `persist:board`
+- The state of the board is persisted in the localStorage `persist:mydnd`
-  note: only the boardReducer is persisted, the themeReducer is blacklisted in the persistConfig;

 ## Key Features